tianlinxu312/tianlinxu312/README.md

 I am a final year PhD student of Statistics :game_die:  at London School of Economics.

-You can find out more information about me on my [homepage](https://tianlinxu312.github.io/).
+You can find out more information about me by clicking [here](https://tianlinxu312.github.io/).